U+2665

 Black Heart Suit

 The classic solid heart.
 As a card suit it dates back decades, which is why it renders reliably in almost every font.
-It is the heart most people mean when they type a heart into a bio.
-The black heart suit (♥) sits at code point U+2665 in Unicode.
-It belongs to the hearts family and pastes as plain text, so it keeps working across documents, messages and web pages.
-Below you can copy it in one click and grab the exact HTML, CSS and JavaScript codes you need to reproduce it anywhere.
+It is the heart most people mean when they type a heart into a bio. ♥ is the black heart suit, assigned to Unicode code point U+2665.
+Because it is a real text character rather than an image, it survives copy and paste into documents, chat apps, spreadsheets and source code.
+Copy it with one click below, or grab the exact HTML entity, CSS escape and JavaScript string for your project.

 Symbol